namebasehq/api-documentation/auth.md

-# Auth for namebase API
+# Auth for the Namebase API

 To obtain an API key, visit the settings page on https://namebase.io/pro and follow the instructions in the user interface.